 The next time you change the entire box’s contents, you can increase the percentage of the new litter in the mixture.
 After around two changes, your kitty would have found himself comfortable using 100% of the new litter.
 Just be sure, though, that you’re not jumping from one litter brand to another all too often.
 Cats like consistency.
 So, remember to change to a new brand only when necessary.

-Alternatively, you may also set up a separate litter box containing the new litter.
-Place it next to the current brand of litter your cat is using.
+Alternatively, you may also set up a separate litter box containing the new litter or using the best cat litter box for multiple cats.
+Place it next to the current brand of litter your cat is using if you don’t want to cat won’t use litter box tried everything.
 Soon, your picky cat will be able to decide whether he likes the new litter or not.

-Sometimes, though, a cat can remain picky after trying out the above two methods.
+Sometimes, though, a cat can remain picky after trying out the above two methods, cat not using the litter box all of a sudden.
 If he takes issues with his litter box use, speak with your vet.
 Your beloved feline may be struggling with something that only a professional could detect.